IERoboticsAILab/iTrash/README_UNIFIED.md

 - **State 5** (`timeout`) → `timeout_new.png`
 - **State 6** (`error`) → `incorrect_new.png`

-Images are copied to `/tmp/itrash_current.png` for easy display.
+Images are displayed directly from the `display/images/` directory.

 ## 🔧 **Configuration**